jrutheiser/dotfiles/README.md

 ### Local Settings

-You can extend dotfiles by creating the following local files:
+Settings are extendable through the following local files:

 #### `~/.gitconfig.local`

+If `~/.gitconfig.local` exists it will be included after `~/.gitconfig`.

 ```bash
 [user]